betty-code/classdemostration-/README.md

-# classdemostration-this repository is to entertain the professor.
+# classdemostration-this repository is to follow class activities.